WHAT IS IT?

 HOW DOES IT WORK?

-Here's some techy info on how this pathfinder works, you don't have to read it, this is just if you wish to know more about what's under the hood; it's a bit techy and requires you to know a little about the A* pathfinding algorithm since that's the one used by this pathfinder.
+Here's some techy info on how this pathfinder works, you don't have to read it, this is just if you wish to know more about what's under the hood; it's a bit techy and requires you to know a little about the A* pathfinding algorithm since that's the one this pathfinder is based on, although it is not a pure A* algorithm.

 The main function of the pathfinder takes four parameters: startNode, destNode, fuzzy, hWeight.